Verifiable Rebalancing at Scale: Trustless Order Generation Without Onchain CostRead the post

 AI Agents, Trust, and the Expanding Attack Surface

-Autonomous AI agents are rapidly evolving from experimental curiosities into production-ready tools that can automate workflows, interact with users, and even execute transactions.
-But with that evolution comes a deeper question: how do we manage trust, identity, and security for systems that operate with autonomy both on and off-chain?
+Autonomous AI agents are moving from experimental curiosities into production tools that can automate workflows, interact with users, and execute transactions.
+That shift raises a specific question for anyone building or evaluating financial infrastructure around them: how should trust, identity, and security be managed for systems that act with autonomy both onchain and offchain?

 The Hidden Cost of Autonomy

-Innovative platforms like OpenClaw have shown what happens when AI “skills” become a supply chain attack vector.
-Community-submitted skills, executable modules that extend agent behavior, have been found to contain malicious code or privileges that allow exfiltration, unauthorized actions, or persistence in user systems.
-SlowMist’s analysis flagged hundreds of risky modules in ClawHub registries, highlighting that the agent ecosystem is now an attacker target.
+Platforms such as OpenClaw illustrate what happens when AI "skills," community-submitted, executable modules that extend an agent's behavior, become a supply chain attack vector.
+Some of these modules have been found to contain code or request privileges that allow data exfiltration, unauthorized action, or persistence on a user's system.
+SlowMist's analysis flagged hundreds of risky modules in ClawHub registries, evidence that the agent ecosystem is now a target for attackers.

 Why Onchain Trust Matters: ERC-8004's Promise

-One of the most interesting responses to this challenge is ERC-8004.
-As detailed in the EIP-8004 proposal, this is a new Ethereum standard designed to give autonomous agents a trust layer, an onchain way to register identity, reputation, and discoverability that can be verified across tools and organizations.
+ERC-8004 is one of the more concrete responses to this problem: an Ethereum standard designed to give autonomous agents an onchain way to register identity, reputation, and discoverability that can be verified across tools and organizations.

-AI agents today operate in a “trust vacuum”, without a standard way to prove who they are, what they’ve done, or who issued them authority.
-ERC-8004 aims to fill that gap with registries that can:
+AI agents today largely operate in what the proposal's authors describe as a trust vacuum, with no standard way to prove who they are, what they have done, or who authorized them.
+ERC-8004 aims to address that specific gap with registries that can:

-Nonetheless, the relationship between AI and security is not as straightforward.
-As agents proliferate, developers are building more powerful tooling, including security-focused “skills” that help audit, analyze, and secure code and agent behavior.
+The relationship between AI and security tooling is not one-directional.
+As agents proliferate, developers are also building tooling meant to audit, analyze, and secure agent behavior and code.

 Schema-Constrained Autonomy for Agentic Finance

-Orion assumes that Agentic AI, like Financial Machine Learning, is best applied as an allocation engine, not an execution authority.
-Strategists, human or AI, interact with vaults through a predetermined schema that expresses intent rather than arbitrary logic.
-Assets are whitelisted, execution paths are fixed, and autonomy is limited to proposing portfolio allocations.
+The underlying assumption is that agentic AI, like financial machine learning more broadly, is best applied as an allocation engine, not as an execution authority.
+Strategists, whether human or AI, interact with vaults through a predetermined schema that expresses intent rather than arbitrary logic.
+Assets are whitelisted, execution paths are fixed in advance, and the strategist's autonomy is limited to proposing portfolio allocations within that schema.

 Engineering Trust for Autonomous Agents